-With toujou you can manage multilingual websites within the same back end as you are used to with TYPO3.
+With toujou you can manage multilingual websites within the same TYPO3 back end.
 Here we explain the necessary as well as the optional steps to set up each subpage with a translation into the target language.
+Before starting, please tell our support team which language you need.

 Please note: The initial language configurations (language setup/settings) always have to be done by your administrator and cannot be controlled by website editors.